Jeff Lords: Other musical projects

 When Crimson Glory first went on hiatus after a brief tour in support of Strange and Beautiful with vocalist David VanLanding filling in for Midnight, Lords along with Drenning and Jahkotia formed the short-lived projects Crush (with vocalist Billy Martinez) and Erotic Liquid Culture (with VanLanding), releasing one label-supported, self-titled release under each moniker.

 Since the early 2010s, Lords has played bass in his current project Dark Matter whose other members have been vocalist Paul Beach, lead guitarist Terry Schambers, drummer Jesse Rojas, and, for a brief spell, rhythm guitarist Chris Baylor.
-So far, this band has released one full-length album, Terminal Endeavor, and one EP, Encipher; the latter features guest vocals by Todd La Torre on four tracks.
+So far, this band has released two full-length albums: Terminal Endeavor, and Encipher; the latter features guest vocals by Todd La Torre on four tracks.
+With the addition of drummer G.J.
+Gosman and keyboardist John Beach, Dark Matter later morphed into Gods of Centaurus and released another pair of albums under that moniker: Gods of Centaurus and Volition.